mdbootstrap/adminlte-laravel/README.md

-# DO YOU WANT TO MANTAIN THIS PACKAGE

-Sorry but I don't have more time to mantain this package.
-Do you want to do it? please email me at SERGITURBADENAS AT GMAIL DOT COM.

 # AdminLTE template Laravel 5 package
 A Laravel 5 package that switch default Laravel scaffolding / boilerplate to AdminLTE template with Bootstrap 3.0 and Pratt Landing Page